Daniel A. Vallero: Career

-In his books and other writings, Vallero has taken the systems view of science and engineering as they related to life at every scale from molecular to planetary.
+In his books and other writings, Vallero has taken the systems view of science and engineering as they relate to life at every scale from molecular to planetary.
 As such he has bridged biomedical engineering with environmental engineering.
 He stresses the need to incorporate the social sciences into every engineering and design project.
 As a leader in engineering ethics, he has served the National Academy of Engineering as a member of the Online Ethics Committee and the Executive Board of the National Institute of Engineering Ethics.
 Vallero has also advised Sigma Xi, universities and other institutions on science and research ethics and the responsible conduct of research (RCR).

 Vallero is editor for the Institution of Chemical Engineers' journal, Process Safety and Environmental Protection, as well as the MDPI journal, Sustainability.
 He is also the environmental engineering subject editor of the McGraw-Hill Encyclopedia of Science & Technology and the McGraw-Hill Yearbook of Science & Technology.

 Works

 Vallero is a pioneer of green engineering and the application of life cycle analysis to engineering design.
 He was among the first to question the sustainability and ethics of using corn as a source of ethanol fuel.
 His reasoning was that current farming practice's dependence on fossil fuels needed to grow (including fertilizer and pesticides), harvest and ferment the corn is highly inefficient thermodynamically.
 The use of corn for fuel is especially problematic, since only the seed are used, not to mention the misuse of an important part of the global food supply.
 Vallero argued that other crops are much more sustainable, especially those that make use of the whole plant, including cellulosic material, like switchgrass (Panicum virgatum).

+More recently, he has argued that a systematic approach and life cycle view be taken for climate-related actions, especially the need for scientifically credible risk assessments to inform the rapid expansion in the production of electric vehicles (EVs).
+As such, extraction and processing of rare earth elements and metals, especially copper, cobalt, and lithium will be met with large environmental risks that must be factored into large-scale decisions during the transition away from fossil fuels.
+For example, the environmental and social devastation that is presently occurring in the Republic of the Congo to extract cobalt must be part of any risk-benefit analysis, along with other environmental justice (EJ) and ethical factors. in addition, Vallero argues that there are major challenges ahead on the disposal and recycling of EV batteries, which calls for a sound application of Design for the Environment (DfE) methods, especially disassembly, decontamination, and reuse.
+Up to now, developing countries have received a disparate burden of the disposal of electronic waste (E-waste).